 Market View Weekly

-How do labor market and business sector data impact you?
+How do CPI and PPI impact you?

 A LOOK FORWARD1